andywer/webpack-blocks/docs/BLOCK-CREATION.md

 `createConfig()` will *deduplicate all hooks*, so our post hook is run once only and we end up having exactly one DefinePlugin instance containing all constant definitions.

+In case you wonder, the `return Object.assign(blockFunction, { pre, post })` syntax is just syntactic sugar and semantically the same as `blockFunction.pre = pre; blockFunction.post = post; return blockFunction`.

 ### Lifecycle

 So this is what happens under the hood when `createConfig()` processes the blocks: